 - Search by title.
 If it is a pretty generic title you may get a lot of hits (hundreds), in which case include the author's last name in your search. - When searching OCLC, the item may not appear if the title we have includes series information.
 Ex: The two towers : the lord of the rings book 2.
 Just search for The two towers. - Sometimes the subtitle won't be in OCLC, so you won't get any results.
 Ex: The hobbit : there and back again.
 If it doesn't show up, just search for The hobbit. - Some special characters will interfere with your OCLC search.
 Ex: Hit & run.
 If the item doesn't show up, search for Hit and run.
 Even when replacing the "&" with "and", the result in OCLC may actually show up as Hit & run. - After you find the title, click on it and scroll down to FAST Subject Headings. - Copy and paste each Heading into the Subject field separate each one with a comma.
 Ex: Assassins, Fugitives from justice, United States - If the Heading contains a comma, then it must be enclosed in quotation marks.
 Ex: "Keller, John (Fictitious character)" - The Usage Count tells you how many libraries use each particular heading.
-Sometimes there will be a list of headings that have a Usage Count of 1 (while the others have hundreds or thousands) if there are a lot of these 1s then they can be omitted if there are a bunch of more used ones. - If you can't find any Subject headings to copy and paste, try to find something similar and take https://wiki.libraries.coop/ Printed on 2024/06/01 15:23 one or two that fit.
+Sometimes there will be a list of headings that have a Usage Count of 1 (while the others have hundreds or thousands) if there are a lot of these 1s then they can be omitted if there are a bunch of more used ones. - If you can't find any Subject headings to copy and paste, try to find something similar and take one or two that fit.
 If the item is part of a series, you can probably take one from one of the other books.

-- If a record set comes with BISAC terms those should be kept - LCSH terms can be used if FAST terms are difficult to find, or at cataloguer's discretion if it would speed up the process significantly (for example if a large record set comes with robust LCSH terms already attached) A lot of FAST terms are deconstructed LCSH terms
+- If a record set comes with BISAC terms those should be kept.
+You can find a full list of terms on the BISAC website at Complete BISAC Subject Headings List, 2021 Edition - LCSH terms can be used if FAST terms are difficult to find, or at cataloguer's discretion if it would speed up the process significantly (for example if a large record set comes with robust LCSH terms already attached) A lot of FAST terms are deconstructed LCSH terms